xpgo/shiori/README.md

 1. Since Mercury has open-sourced, I try to use self-hosted Mercury for page rendering which shows images in each cached page.
 2. Use env MERCURY_KEY and MERCURY_API if you want to change the Mercury API.
 3. Changed some css style for better mobile read.
 (Change css: modify lss, lessc xx xx, go run assets-generator.go)
-4. Auto hide bookmarks with tag "archive"
+4. Add archive button for each bookmark and auto hide bookmarks with tag "archive"
+5. Support search with chinese character

 # Shiori